mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 18 June 2025

-- The average temperature today is 25.35˚C,
+- The average temperature today is 25.63˚C,
-- With highs of 25.93˚C and lows of 24.41˚C,
+- With highs of 26.51˚C and lows of 25.53˚C,
-- It may feel like 25.01˚C with scattered clouds
+- It may feel like 25.21˚C with clear sky
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 1025hPa and humidity is 41%
+- The pressure is 1025hPa and humidity is 37%
 - The sun will rise at 03:48 and set at 20:30

 <!-- weather_marker ends -->